seankross/seankross.github.io/_Rmd/2017-05-30-Which-Emojis-Does-Lucy-Use-in-Commit-Messages.Rmd

 I just got back from [rOpenSci](https://ropensci.org/)'s Unconf which was an absolutely amazing experience!
 I'm working on a full write up of the conference but while I was there I was able to hang out with Vanderbilt University Biostatistics PhD student [Lucy D'Agostino McGowan](https://twitter.com/LucyStats).
-Lucy is the Co-foudner of [R-Ladies Nashville](https://www.meetup.com/rladies-nashville/), the Co-founder of the fantastic
+Lucy is the Co-founder of [R-Ladies Nashville](https://www.meetup.com/rladies-nashville/), the Co-founder of the fantastic
 [Live Free or Dichotomize](http://livefreeordichotomize.com/) blog, and the